BitcoinNova/bitcoinnova-faucet/README.md

 Quickly thrown together faucet.
 Currently set to give out 10 BTN a pop.
 Limiting is set to 3 per day.

 ## Running this
-First make sure bitcoinnovad is running and fully sync'd.
+First make sure Bitcoinnovad is running and fully sync'd.
-Then start `bitcoinnova-service` with these args:
+Then start `Bitcoinnova-service` with these args:

 `./Bitcoinnova-service -w walletname -p walletpass --bind-address 127.0.0.1 --bind-port 8070 --rpc-password rpcpassword`